shaungallagher/monitor-amazon/README.md

 monitor-amazon
 ==============

-Monitor an Amazon product page for new customer reviews
+Monitor an Amazon product page for new customer reviews and send email notifications when new reviews are found.

+Requires phpQuery, available at https://code.google.com/p/phpquery/